iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

 [Mini-indexes](https://github.com/iterative/dvc/issues/2147) were introduced to help DVC instantly check data directories instead of iterating over millions of files.
-This also speeds up file adding\removing to large directories.
+This also speeds up file adding/removing to large directories.

 More optimizations are included in the release based on performance bottlenecks we profiled.
 More detailed